oracle/docker-images/OracleDatabase/SingleInstance/README.md

     sqlplus system/<your password>@//localhost:1521/FREE
     sqlplus pdbadmin/<your password>@//localhost:1521/FREEPDB1

 On the first startup of the container a random password will be generated for the database if not provided.
-The password for those accounts can be changed via the `docker exec` command. **Note**, the container has to be running:
+The password for those accounts can be changed via the `podman exec` command. **Note**, the container has to be running:

-    docker exec <container name> /opt/oracle/setPassword.sh <your password>
+    podman exec <container name> /opt/oracle/setPassword.sh <your password>

 **Important Note:**
 The ORACLE_SID for Oracle Database 23c FREE is always `FREE` and cannot be changed, hence there is no ORACLE_SID parameter provided for the FREE build.